 Need ideas for fun family summer activities?

 - Check your local library for details on how to join their summer reading program.
 They might even have some cool prizes for participating!
-Find out if they have a story time, and check area bookstores such as Barnes & Noble for their story times and plan a visit.
+Find out if they have a story time, and check area bookstores for their story times and plan a visit.

 -Scholastic Read-a-Palooza Summer Reading Challenge